 Plymouth Arts Cinema

 The Regent Centre, Christchurch

 The Roses, Tewkesbury

-Streaming the film will also include a #ReclaimtheFrame Q&A with Director Esther Johnson, hosted by Birds’ Eye View Films’ Director Mia Bays.
-The Q&A will be available soon to anyone who rents the film.
+Streaming the film also included a #ReclaimtheFrame Q&A with Director Esther Johnson, hosted by Birds’ Eye View Films’ Director Mia Bays.
+The Q&A was available to anyone who rented the film.

 About Sunderland Culture

 Sunderland Culture was set up in 2016 to bring together the cultural programmes of Sunderland City Council, University of Sunderland and Music, Arts and Culture (MAC) Trust into a single, independent, resilient delivery model and realise the ambition of a city brimming with creative potential.
 Sunderland Culture works in National Glass Centre and Northern Gallery for Contemporary Art, Sunderland Museum & Winter Gardens, Arts Centre Washington, The Fire Station and delivers programmes of cultural engagement and events across the whole city.
 It works across the city to ensure the power of great art, culture and creativity is harnessed for the benefit of Sunderland, its residents and visitors.
 Sunderland Culture’s mission is to improve life for everyone in Sunderland through culture.